maksmaksmaksmaksmaks/OPTCG-Asset-Changer/README.md

 ```

 ### 4. Run the Tool
-You can just run the .exe or install UnityPy and run the script yourself.
+You can just run the .exe or install UnityPy and run the script yourself

 ### 5. Link to latest release
 - [Release](https://github.com/maksmaksmaksmaksmaks/OPTCG-Asset-Changer/releases)